Work In Progress

 It quickly summarizes the basics of the language and often-used elements of the standard library.

-Concurrency, including asynchronous programming, are covered in details.
+Concurrency, including asynchronous programming, is covered in details.

 Next are tools, such as Cargo, Clippy, Rustfmt, as well as links and examples specific to programming domains such as CLI and Web development.
 The links section provides pointers to notable Rust websites, books, and code examples.